parkchamchi/DepthViewer/DOC.md

 If there were several meshes and different `VideoPlayer`s it would make sense, but as it doesn't seem to be implemented, I think this can be omitted here and have it fetched on `ImgVidDepthTexInputs`.

 #### Calling ToggleOutputSave(), ToggleSearchCache()
-Initialize the `OutputSave` and `SearchCache` toggles.
-Well, sort of.
-It's actually to set the variables `_canUpdateArchive` and `_searchCache` based on the toggle UI's values (i.e. the value that was set on the editor).
+It's to set the variables `_canUpdateArchive` and `_searchCache` based on the toggle UI's values (i.e. the value that was set on the editor).
 Can these variables just be replaced with `OutputSaveToggle.isOn` and `SearchCacheToggle.isOn`?

 #### Command line arguments